DarthTigerson/Hermes/README.md

 ## Run docker image

 It is possible to build your own docker image from the `Dockerfile` in this repository.
 Although, the preferred way to do it is to pull a [prebuilt image](#run-prebuilt-image).
+This project creates a local database on your system.

 1. Clone the repository: `git clone https://github.com/DarthTigerson/Hermes.git`
 2. Build the image from the Dockerfile `docker build --tag <YOUR_TAG> .`